lshannon/spring-cloud-data-flow-setup/README.md

 ```shell
 ./demo_setup_1.sh 'My Org' 'luke' 'email@mydomain.com' 'mypassword'
 ```
-Upon successful completetion of the script, the application will then be viewed and managed from the app console
+Upon successful completetion of the script, the admin application can be managed from the app console

 ![alt text](images/app-console.png "PCF App Console")